LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 }
 ```

-Make sure to replace http://192.168.131.10/ztp-simple.py with the our path to your Zero-Touch Provisioning script.
+Make sure to replace http://192.168.131.10/ztp.py with the our path to your Zero-Touch Provisioning script.

-### Make necessary changes to ztp.py if needed
+When file server and DHCP server is setup

+### For troubelshooting: run the ztp.py file manually

-You may need to make changes to (`ztp.py`) if your environment is different.
+You may want to make changes to (`ztp.py`) if your environment is different.

-For troubleshooting the (`ztp.py`) script you can  bring up the guestshell manually.
+We can run the  (`ztp.py`) script manually by enabling guestshell on a device.

 Enable guestshell